fugerit-org/turbo-guide/src/main/md/docker/colima-apple-m1.md

 * Test oracle connection : `sqlplus sys/MyOracle_2023@//localhost:1521/XEPDB1 AS sysdba`

 ### To note
+* Performance :
-* Performance : Even though the x64 images start and run, in those tests they are much slower than in similar native x64 hardware.
+  * Run : Even though the x64 images start and run, in those tests they are much slower than in similar native x64 hardware.
+  * Build : Images take a long time to build.
+It is recommended to us Colima for running images but not for building them.

 ### Useful resources
 * [Colima repository](https://github.com/abiosoft/colima)